|

 are come done promenade

-Along the same lines, an e may be silent when the e marks the vowel as long when the word is used as a different part of speech using a difference pronunciation or accented syllable.
+Along the same lines, an e may be silent when the e marks the vowel as long as the word is used as a different part of speech using a different pronunciation or accented syllable.

 For example, minute: a very small amount, the e makes the vowel u long, but in minute: a measurement of time, the e has no other job than to show its etymological/morphological relationship.
 Advocate: a verb meaning to argue in favor of has the silent e doing the most common job of marking the a as long, but advocate: a person who speaks in defense of someone else.
 The silent e is again serving only the purpose of shared morphological roots.